 Yelp.
 Love it or hate it, it's here to stay.

-As of December 2016, Yelp had 73 million monthly unique visitors on desktop computers alone.
-Despite its growing popularity, lots of small business owners report issues with the review and rating service (namely, its filter).
+As of Q1 2018, Yelp had 74 million monthly unique visitors on desktop computers alone.
+Despite its growing popularity, lots of small business owners report issues with the review and rating service (namely, the Yelp filter).

 In this blog post we'll tell you why Yelp sometimes filters legitimate reviews and give you some tips for improving the chances that your reviews stay recommended.